MURPHY O’CONNOR CASE. THE REAL STORY, BY MAIKE HICKSON. IL CASO MURPHY O’CONNOR. LA VERA STORIA, DI MAIKE HICKSON.

 Yet, this CDF ruling is now coming under further scrutiny in light of the fact that the victim herself was never interviewed by the CDF.

 It has now also been confirmed by Damian Thompson, editor-in-chief of the British Catholic Herald, that there were “some English bishops” who were themselves “unhappy at Westminster breaking rules.”
-Thompson saidon twitter on 30 September about The Tabletarticle: “This report is basically accurate.
+Thompson said on twitter on 30 September about The Tabletarticle: “This report is basically accurate.
 I believe in ++Cormac’s innocence.
 But this isn’t the whole story.
 Some English bishops unhappy at Westminster breaking rules; the CDF intervened. ++Mueller knows the truth.”

 Yes, Cardinal Müller knows the truth.
 When LifeSiteNews reached out once more to his office with a request for comment, the request was then declined, and with an explicit justifying referral to the “pontifical secrecy,” a special code of protected confidentiality.